 A trip to the heart of Bangkok will take you some of the highest-end malls and to some wonderful parks, and as you walk down Rama I road, you won’t be able to not notice the beautiful white walls and shining gold of Wat Pathumwanaram Ratcha Wora Vihan – or Wat Pathum for short.
 We stumbled across this Buddhist temple on accident while we were visiting the Siam Paragon Mall, and we saw the tell-tale roofs of a Buddhist temple.

-The temple itself is of a medium size, though it seems dwarfed by the massive malls and skyrail station beside it.
+The temple is medium size, though it seems dwarfed by the massive malls and skyrail station beside it.
 The grounds of the temple stand as a quiet respite to the bustling cosmopolitan surroundings.

 The temple was founded in 1857 by King Rama IV as a place to worship near the Sa Pathum Palace.
 At the time, the area was only simple rice fields, but today it stands in one of the busiest parts of the city.

-The ashes of Thai Royal Family members from the line of Prince Mahidol Adulyadej are interred at the temple.
+The ashes of Thai Royal Family members from the line of Prince Mahidol Adulyadej lie at the temple.
 The temple also served as a safe zone during the 2010 crackdown on Red Shirts anti-government protesters.

 The temple is simple, yet elegant and you can quietly slip away from the city here.
 If you’re passing by, it’s well worth a visit.
 There is no entrance fee, but of course, you are always welcome to place a donation at a til box.